Phoenix Motorcycle Accident Attorney

 Arizona can be a wonderful place to enjoy hitting the open road.
-We have unrivaled scenery, and motorcyclists come from all over the country to take in all we have to offer.
+We have unrivaled scenery, hence motorcyclists come from all over the country to take in all we have to offer.
 While riding a motorcycle in Arizona can be a rewarding pastime, it also has unique hazards.
 Here are some of the most common:

 - Monsoon season.
 Many people, particularly out-of-towners, don’t realize that Arizona has a monsoon season.
 Torrential rainfall can occur in a matter of moments, catching motorists off guard.
 This can lead to decreased visibility and the potential for hydroplaning, both of which can prove disastrous to motorcyclists.
 Additionally, monsoon season also brings the risk of dust storms, which can have similar detrimental effects.

 - Road debris.
 Though not unique to Arizona, windstorms can create scattered debris such as branches and rocks.
 Though these may only pose an inconvenience to a passing motorist, it can be catastrophic to someone riding a motorcycle.

 - Small animals.
 Arizona is home to abundant wildlife, which may cross the road at inconvenient times.
 Without the added protection that cars provide, even a collision with a small animal could lead to serious injuries.